 Since the early 1990s, I have studied, applied, and practiced the principles of natural and holistic living.
 It is a modality I refer to as Traditional Naturopathy.
 You can read more about this here.

-Below is a summary of various public presentations, interviews, and other expressions of my vocation:
+Below is a summary of various public presentations, interviews, and other expressions of Jonathan’s vocation: